ChristopheCVB/strapi-plugin-soft-delete/README.md

     - A new admin permission is added to the `Settings > Roles > Edit a Role > Collection Types | Single Types` section.
 This is the `Deleted Read` permission.
 This will allow the admin user to view the soft deleted entries.
     - A new admin permission is added to the `Settings > Roles > Edit a Role > Collection Types | Single Types` section.
 This is the `Deleted Restore` permission.
 This will allow the admin user to restore the soft deleted entries.
     - A new admin permission is added to the `Settings > Roles > Edit a Role > Collection Types | Single Types` section.
 This is the `Delete Permanently` permission.
 This will allow the admin user to delete permanently the soft deleted entries.
-- 🗂️ Adds a `Soft Delete` item in the Admin left Panel to access the Soft Deleted content explorer.
-This will list all the content types.
-You can restore or delete permanently the entries from here.
+    - A new admin permission is added to the `Settings > Roles > Edit a Role > Plugins > Soft Delete` section.
+This is the `Read` permission.
+This will allow the admin user to view the Soft Delete item in the Admin left Panel.
+Accessing this will list all the content types the admin user have access to.
+They can restore or delete permanently the entries from here.
+- 🗂️ Soft Delete Explorer (Admin left Panel item): Displays Soft Deleted Collection & Single Type entries
-  - Adds a `Restore` action through the Soft Delete in the Admin Panel to the content types.
-This will set the `deletedAt` field to `null` and `deletedBy` field to `null`, thus restoring it.
+  - ♻️ Entries can be restored with the `Restore` action.
+This will set the `deletedAt` field to `null` and `deletedBy` field to `null`.
+    - Restoring an entry from the Soft Delete explorer will restore it to the Content Manager explorer.
+      - ⚠️ Restoring a Single Type entry may replace the existing entry.
+This is because Single Types are unique and can only have one entry (although they're stored like collections in databse).
+      - ℹ️ Restoring a Collection Type entry will restore it in the Content Manager explorer without changing its fields, meaning that if the Content Type supports Draft & Publish and its publication state was published, it will be restored as published.
-  - Adds a `Delete Permanently` action through the Soft Delete in the Admin Panel to the content types.
-This will delete the entry permanently.
+  - 🗑️ Entries can be permanently deleted with the `Delete Permanently` action.
+This will delete the entry permanently from the databse.

 <!-- - You can still access the content type by using the `includeSoftDeleted` query parameter.
 This will return all the content types including the soft deleted ones. -->